2014 Quicken Loans Race for Heroes 500

 The 2014 Quicken Loans Race for Heroes 500 was a NASCAR Sprint Cup Series stock car race held on November 9, 2014, at Phoenix International Raceway in Avondale, Arizona.
 Contested over 312 laps, it was the 35th and penultimate race of the 2014 NASCAR Sprint Cup Series season, as well as the ninth race in the Chase for the Sprint Cup.
 Kevin Harvick dominated the race on his way to scoring the win.
 Jeff Gordon finished second while Matt Kenseth, Brad Keselowski, and Denny Hamlin rounded out the top five.
 The top rookies of the race were Kyle Larson (13th), Michael Annett (26th), and Alex Bowman (32nd).

 Report

 Background

 Phoenix International Raceway, also known as PIR, is a one-mile, low-banked tri-oval race track located in Avondale, Arizona.
 The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
 PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
 The raceway is currently owned and operated by International Speedway Corporation.
 The raceway was originally constructed with a 2.5 mi road course that ran both inside and outside of the main tri-oval.
 In 1991 the track was reconfigured with the current 1.51 mi interior layout.
 PIR has an estimated grandstand seating capacity of around 67,000.
 Lights were installed around the track in 2004 following the addition of a second annual NASCAR race weekend.

+Entry list

+Forty-four drivers were entered for the race.